jhumelsine/jhumelsine.github.io/_posts/2023-11-30-hexagonal-architecture-adapter-flexibility.md

 We embarked on something called **Dual Reads and Writes**.
 Basically, the feature would delegate to two sets of datastores, DB and Cloud Storage, during the migration period.
 Documents would be managed in both.
 This is a structural choice, not a behavior choice.
 So, we don't to avoid updates to the Red Hexagon as much as possible.

 I'm going to simplify this and sanitize it quite a bit.
 The product contained 20 years of legacy code.
 It wasn't as clean as the diagram above suggests.
 I'll omit the trials and tribulations until we converged upon a design much like this.
+I provided a bit of the trials and tribulations in the [Implicit Hexagons May Already Exist In Legacy Code](https://www.youtube.com/watch?v=aayl6FysZ_U&t=1755s) section of an online presentation several years ago about Hexagonal Architecture.

 <img src="/assets/HexArchDocument2.png" alt="Basic Hexagonal Architecture with Document with Dispatcher" width = "90%" align="center" style="padding-right: 35px;">